ricco386/CYBER501x-Cybersecurity-Fundamentals/source/Unit_4.rst

 MAC and IP Addresses Used Together
 ==================================

-MAC addresses are only locally significant and are definitely needed in addition to IP addresses to specify the next hop to receive the packet and route to its final destination.
+:ref:`MAC addresses <unit4_mac>` are only locally significant and are definitely needed in addition to :ref:`unit4_ip` to specify the next hop to receive the packet and route to its final destination.

-Every time a packet passes through an interface, the frame is stripped off and discarded and after the next router figures out the next hop, the packet is reframed with a new outer frame.
+Every time a packet passes through an interface, the `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_ is stripped off and discarded and after the next router figures out the next hop, the packet is reframed with a new outer `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_.

 Binding IP Addresses to MAC Addresses
 =====================================

-MAC addresses alone wouldn't be enough for network communications.
+:ref:`MAC addresses <unit4_mac>` alone wouldn't be enough for network communications.
 They are not hierarchical, but rather flat addresses.

-IP addresses alone wouldn't be enough for network communications either.
+:ref:`IP addresses <unit4_ip>` alone wouldn't be enough for network communications either.
 These logical addresses are leased to client devices on a dynamic basis.
-In most cases, they're even geographical with IP address numbers representing different parts of the world.
+In most cases, they're even geographical with :ref:`unit4_ip` numbers representing different parts of the world.

-The logical IP addresses can be bound to and associated with a device as MAC address for a duration of time.
-That's how we keep track of which device is temporarily using an IP address of a network at any point in time.
+The logical :ref:`unit4_ip` can be bound to and associated with a device as :ref:`unit4_mac` for a duration of time.
+That's how we keep track of which device is temporarily using an :ref:`unit4_ip` of a network at any point in time.

-An IP address, a MAC address, you simply can't have one without the other.
+An :ref:`unit4_ip`, a :ref:`unit4_mac`, you simply can't have one without the other.